UlrikaRakkaBrant/js-project-happy-thoughts/README.md

 ## 👩‍💻 Author

-Built with 💖, ☕, and a lot of happy thoughts by **Ulrika Einerbrant**
+Built with 💖, ☕, curiosity, and collaborative help from **ChatGPT** by **Ulrika Einerbrant**.
 Frontend developer passionate about accessible, joyful user experiences.

 > _“Sharing happiness, one thought at a time.”_